hfndb/tools/programs/notes/readme.md

 From a philosophical point of view: Several operatives within one organization acting 'together as one'.
 From another perspective; an independent who acts alone can be seen as one whole, or as somebody with specific parts of thinking.

 From a psychological point of view: In a Culture of Users, some aiming to use others, a life is considered a 'usable' or 'ignorable' though both a 'disposable', whereby parts of that life which cannot be used from the outside will be ignored.
 Which of those two parts are truly valuable is a matter of perspective.

+Viewed like this, philosophy from the outside can interfere with truth within a psyche like a [jammer](https://en.wikipedia.org/wiki/Jammer), a signal blocking device.
+What's really true is not the primary question.

 ## Howto